I tested dozens of AI assistants to find the 5 best Copilot alternatives in 2025

 Standout Features:

-- Risk-free simulation: For anyone nervous about letting an AI talk to customers, this feature is fantastic.
+- Risk-free simulation: For anyone cautious about letting an AI talk to customers, this feature is valuable.
 You can test your AI on thousands of your real past tickets in a safe environment.
 It shows you exactly how the AI would have replied and gives you a solid forecast of your automation rate before you ever turn it on for real.

 - Unify all your knowledge: Your team's knowledge isn't just in one neat help center.
 It's buried in old support tickets, internal wikis, and a bunch of random Google Docs. eesel AI pulls from all of it, creating one source of truth so its answers are actually complete and correct.